Avinash-Acharya/Arishtha/README.md

 - [Docker](https://www.docker.com/products/container-runtime/).
 - WSL2 ( This will be Installed with the Workbench, if not Installed in prior )

-### Environment Variables:
+### Secrets:

-To run this project, you will be needing the following environment variable.
+To run this project, you will be needing the following key and value pairs.
 Where to add one will be discussed later.

 `GEMINI_API_KEY` - This can be accessed from [Google AI Studio](https://aistudio.google.com/app/prompts/new_chat/?utm_source=hackathon&utm_medium=referral&utm_campaign=Devfolio&utm_content=)